 In order to access the 'Budget' view, you will first need to be logged into your Budget Simulator as an administrator.

-Once logged in; navigate to the Budget tab.
+Once logged in; navigate to Settings > Groups and Sliders.
 Here you will be given options to administer the budget settings and service groups - these options are available on the left hand side.
 You can read more about editable content here.

 The 'Overview' budget settings